Hyman Bloom:

 Bloom is not only a master craftsman and draughtsman, he also has something to say...
 Many of his drawings are limited in theme to the forest primeaval, as it were.
 Charcoal (or conte crayon) is the only medium used.
 Color is nil.
 Only black and white and a thousand and one shades of grey are asked to tell the story here.
 A native of Latvia, who came to this country in 1920, Bloom handles charcoal like an old master.
 In his drawing, light and shadow, shapes of all description fluid compositions, space and basic structure are all so beautifully related one to another and to the overall theme that there isn't a jarring note throughout.
 We urge you to see it.
 It's a knockout.

-The high note of the museum show’s April opening was soon cut short by the tragedy of Hyman Swetzoff’s murder the following month.
-Having lost both Durlacher Brothers and Swetzoff Gallery representation within a 12 month span, Bloom’s representation — through a recommendation from Kirk Askew — was taken over by the Terry Dintenfass Gallery in NY. for both paintings and works on paper.
-It would be four years before Dintenfass presented a gallery exhibition; she knew, no doubt from conversions with Kirk Askew, that it was best not to push Bloom for new work.
+The high note of the museum show’s April opening was soon cut short by tragedy: the murder of Hyman Swetzoff the following month.
+Having lost both Durlacher Brothers and Swetzoff Gallery representation within a twelve-month span, Bloom’s work was subsequently taken on by the Terry Dintenfass Gallery in New York.
+It would be four years before Dintenfass mounted a new exhibition—she knew, no doubt from conversations with Kirk Askew, that it was best not to press Bloom for new work.

-Once Bloom resumed painting circa 1971, his period of intense singular focus on works on paper came to an end.
-1970-1972 were essentially transition years back into painting.
-During this re-engagement with oil painting, Bloom produced a series of black ink landscape drawings, a small number of etchings and a dozen or so monotypes, some of which are shown in gallery 16.
-His initial oils were grisaille works, some of which were shown at the Dintenfass Gallery in 1972 15.
-He continued his daily sketching and occasionally produced a large “finished” drawing, but his attention was far and away back to oil painting.
-He resumed use of a full color oil palette by 1973, and produced well over a dozen landscape oils in 1974.
-Bloom — the painter — was back.
+Once Bloom resumed painting around 1971, his period of intense, singular focus on works on paper came to an end.
+The years 1970–1972 were essentially a transitional phase marking his return to painting.
+During this re-engagement with oil, Bloom also created a series of black ink landscape drawings, a small number of etchings, and about a dozen monotypes—some of which are shown in Gallery 16.
+His initial oil paintings were executed in grisaille, several of which were exhibited at the Terry Dintenfass Gallery in 1972.

 Bloom continued sketching on a daily basis until his death in 2009 at age 96.
 A note about his late sketches: later in his life he tended to sketch on loose leaf paper, rather than the spiral bound drawing pads he typically used from the 1930s through the 1960s.
 And while he didn’t date most of his sketches, there are dozens of sketches on stationary whose letterheads provide a clue about the timing of their creation.
 The letterheads are from the Pan Orient Arts Foundation and from Steak and Chop House butcher shop16.
 Sketches on this letterhead stationary appear to have been executed predominantly in the mid-1970s through the 1980s.
 Gallery 17 shows a selection of sketches, some dated and others on stationary, produced between 1985 and 2006.

-During the 2019/2020 Bloom exhibition at the Boston Museum of Fine Arts, Holland Cotter, co-chief art critic of the New York Times, was one of several presenters during an afternoon Bloom symposium at the museum.
-Cotter’s presentation concluded with the following remarks:
+During the 2019–2020 Bloom retrospective at the Museum of Fine Arts, Boston, Holland Cotter, co–chief art critic of The New York Times, participated in a symposium devoted to the artist.
+Cotter concluded his presentation with remarks that eloquently captured Bloom’s enduring distinctiveness:

-A long look at Bloom’s drawings underscores the accuracy of Cotter’s remarks.
-Bloom’s deep interest in Eastern — as well as Western — art and philosophy, his reverence for past masters, along with his technical virtuosity, led to a body of work that is like no other and merits continued study.
+A sustained look at Bloom’s drawings underscores the truth of Cotter’s observation.
+Bloom’s deep engagement with both Eastern and Western art and philosophy, his reverence for past masters, and his extraordinary technical skill combined to produce a body of work unlike any other—one that continues to invite close study and renewed appreciation.

 End Notes